cal-itp/data-infra/jobs/gtfs-schedule-validator/README.md

 If you run into trouble when adding the new validator jar, it's because the default set for check-added-large-files in our pre-commit config which is a relatively low 500Kb.
 It's more meant as an alarm for local development than as an enforcement mechanism.
 You can make one commit that adds the jar and temporarily adds a higher file size threshold to the pre-commit config [like this one](https://github.com/cal-itp/data-infra/pull/2893/commits/7d40c81f2f5a2622123d4ac5dbbb064eb35565c6) and then a second commit that removes the threshold modification [like this one](https://github.com/cal-itp/data-infra/pull/2893/commits/1ec4e4a1f30ac95b9c0edffcf1f2b12e53e40733).
 That'll get the file through.

+Remember you need to rebuild and push the latest docker file to dhcr before changes will be reflected in airflow runs.

 You will need to parse the rules.json from the mobility validator.
 [Here is a gist to help](https://gist.github.com/vevetron/7d4bbebd2f1d524728d5349293906e3a).

 Here is a command to test